zkLinkProtocol/zklink-docs/docs/flows/withdraw.md

 # Withdraw to L1

 ---

-zkLink supports withdrawal of funds to any blockchains connected, regardless of the origin of the token.
+zkLink supports dApp users to withdraw funds to any blockchains connected, regardless of the origin of the token.

-> 💡 E.g., a user deposit a certain number of USDC from Solana to zkLink L2 network, and they can withdraw USDC to Avalanche, without navigating outside zkLink to find a third-party token bridge.
+> 💡 E.g., a user deposit a certain number of USDC from Ethereum to zkLink, and they can withdraw USDC to Starknet, without navigating outside zkLink to find a third-party token bridge.

 ![Withdrawal Flow](../../static/img/flow-withdraw.jpg)